Jhzeg96/Development-environment-with-Docker-Apache-PHP-and-MYSQL/README.md

 # Development environment with Docker, Apache, PHP and MYSQL

-This is a project where i build a simple authentication system using Apache as the HTTP server, PHP as the programming language, MYSQL as the database and Docker for packaging the entire dependencies.
+This is a project where i builded a simple authentication system using Apache as the HTTP server, PHP as the programming language, MYSQL as the database and Docker for packaging the entire dependencies.

 ## Installation